GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

-**Details**: Use this extension to easily deploy a chatbot using the PaLM or Gemini API, stored and managed by Cloud Firestore.
+**Details**: Use this extension to easily deploy a chatbot using Gemini large language models, stored and managed by Cloud Firestore.

 On install you will be asked to provide:

-- **Generative AI Provider** This extension makes use of either the Vertex AI PaLM API, the Generative Language for Developers PaLM API, or the API for the new Gemini large language models.
-To make use of the Gemini option you need to provide a valid API key during installation of the extension.
+- **Generative AI Provider** This extension makes use of either the Vertex AI Gemini API, or the Google AI Gemini API.
+To use Google AI you will need to provide a valid API key, Vertex AI will attempt to use Application Default Credentials to authenticate with your Google Cloud Project.

 - **Language model**: Which language model do you want to use?
 Please ensure you pick a model supported by your selected provider.